kubernetes/community/contributors/design-proposals/kubelet-rootfs-distribution.md

 #### Timeframe

-During the 1.6 timeframe, the changes mentioned in implementation will be undergone for the CoreOS and GCI distros.
+During the 1.6 timeframe, the changes mentioned in implementation will be undergone for the CoreOS Container Linux and GCI distros.

 Based on the test results and additional problems that may arise, rollout will be determined from there.
 Hopefully the rollout can also occur in the 1.6